machinat/sociably/docs/integration-with-webview.md

 })
 ```

-Callback pass to `client.onEvent` would receive a similar context as server-side app, but contains only `event`, `channel` and `user` properties.
-The `'connect'` and `'disconnect'` event would also be emitted when connected/disconnected.
+Callback pass to `client.onEvent()` would receive a similar context as server-side app, but contains only `event`, `channel` and `user` properties.
+The `'connect'` and `'disconnect'` event would also be emitted when the connection is connected/disconnected.

-`client.send(event)` take an event object parameter like `bot.send()` and send it to the server.
-You don't have to wait `'connect'` event for sending, events would be queued before connection made and fire after it.
+`client.send(event)` take an event object parameter like `bot.send` and send it to the server.
+You don't have to wait `'connect'` event for sending.
+Events being sent before connection is made would be queued, and fire after it is connected.

 ### Serve the Web App